cscart/docs/en/user_guide/payment_methods/stripe_connect.rst

    * **Delay transfer of funds**—delay sending money to vendors.
 Configure manual or automatic disbursements to vendors.
 The setting works if **3-D Secure** was enabled.

      * To schedule automatic periodic disbursements, add a special command to cron.
 Set the desired value of the "--days" parameter.
-Money will be automatically transfered to vendors for orders that are older than this value.
+Money will be automatically transferred to vendors for orders that are older than this value.

        .. code-block:: php

           php /path/to/cart/admin.php --dispatch=stripe_connect.transfer_funds_by_cron --payment_id=14 --days=14

-     * To tranfer money to the vendor for the current order manually, click the **Transfer funds to vendors** button on the order page.
+     * To transfer money to the vendor for the current order manually, click the **Transfer funds to vendors** button on the order page.
 After clicking this button, the note will inform you if **Funds have been transferred successfully** or not.

 #.
 Once you have configured the payment method, click **Create**.